-- 1 tbsp. mahlab (mahlepi)
+- 1 tablespoon mahlab (mahlepi)

-- 1 egg, beaten with a splash of water
+- 1 egg (beaten with a splash of water)

 - 1/4 cup whole sesame seeds (for sprinkling)

-- Preheat the oven to 280 F.
+Preheat the oven to 280 F.

-- Sift the flour with the salt in a large bowl and set aside.
+Sift the flour with the salt in a large bowl and set aside.

-Add 1/2 cup of the sifted flour and 1 tbsp. sugar to the mixture.
+Add 1/2 cup of the sifted flour and 1 tablespoon sugar to the mixture.
 Cover tightly and set aside until it becomes bubbly and foamy, 5 to 7 minutes.

 In a large saucepan, melt the butter over very low heat.
 Stir in the 1 2/3 cups sugar, orange zest, lemon zest, and mahlab.

-- Pour the yeast mixture into a large mixing bowl.
+Pour the yeast mixture into a large mixing bowl.
 Add the butter/sugar/egg mixture.
 Slowly incorporate the flour until the mixture forms a smooth, wet dough.

-- Cover the bowl and let rise until it is about double in size–about 2 hours in a warm place.
+Cover the bowl and let rise until it is about double in size–about 2 hours in a warm place.

-- Turn the dough out onto a well-floured counter and punch down.
+Turn the dough out onto a well-floured counter and punch down.
 You will need to keep sprinkling the dough with flour to keep it from sticking.
 It will remain a loose, wet dough.

-- Once the dough has risen to about double its original height, you must carefully brush the surface with the egg wash and sprinkle with sesame seeds.
+Once the dough has risen to about double its original height, you must carefully brush the surface with the egg wash and sprinkle with sesame seeds.
 Gently press a single red egg in the upper section of one of the braids.

-- Bake for about 1 hour until the crust is nicely browned all over.
+Bake for about 1 hour until the crust is nicely browned all over.